Comment on page

 1.3.
 Sending commands

 Using the same scene as in the previous lesson, we now take a look at another way to make Clients communicate: Network Commands.
-Network Commands are like sending direct messages to objects, instead of syncing the value of a variable.
+Network Commands are commonly referred to as "RPCs" (Remote Procedure Calls) in other networking frameworks.
+You can think of them as sending messages to objects, instead of syncing the value of a variable.

 Building on top of previous examples, let's now focus on two key player actions.
-Press Space to jump, or Q to wave.
-For both of these actions to play their animation, we need to send a command over the network to call
+Press Space to jump, or Q to greet other players.
+For both of these actions to play their animation, we need to send a command over the network to invoke

 Animator.SetTrigger()on the other Client.